Linear algebra over T-pairs: The tools of linear algebra over pairs

 Zeilberger \cite{zeilberger85} showed that a number of determinantal identities of matrices admit bijective proofs, in the sense that the tracks pair off.
-Reutenauer and Straubing \cite{ReS} observed that this implies that these identities have semiring analogs.
-They also showed that some of these analogues can be proved by algebraic arguments, leading to the transfer principles formalized in~\cite{AGG1}.
-This is illustrated by the following examples.
+(This also enables one to prove Lemma~\ref{singp} without resorting to a negation map.)
+Reutenauer and Straubing \cite{ReS} observed as a consequence that these identities have semiring analogs.
+They also showed that some of these analogues can be proved by algebraic arguments.

+A general version of the argument of Reutenauer and Straubing was formalized as a ``transfer principle'' in~\cite{AGG1}.
+This principle stated in particular that a classical polynomial identity of the form $P=Q$ in which $P,Q$ are multivariate polynomial expressed as sums of distinct monomials has a valid version over any semiring with negation map.
+Observe that all the monomials appearing in the expansion of the left-hand side of~\eqref{e-Lap1} are distinct, and so do all the monomials appearing at the right-hand side of~\eqref{e-Lap1}.
+Then, the result follows by an immediate application of this principle.

+This provides a machinery for lifting results from matrix theory, often using $\nablaminus,$ illustrated as follows: